Dion Drena Beljo

 Dion Drena Beljo (born 1 March 2002) is a Croatian professional footballer who plays as a striker for Croatian HNL club Dinamo Zagreb and the Croatia national team.

 Club career

-Born in Zagreb, Beljo started his career with Cibalia, playing for the club's youth teams.
+Born in a hospital in Črnomerec, a district of Zagreb, Beljo moved to Vinkovci at a young age, where he started his career with Cibalia, playing for the club's youth teams.
 In the 2018−19 season, he started playing for the Cibalia first team in the Druga NL, the third tier of the Croatian football league system.
 In his debut season, Beljo scored ten goals and nine assists, whilst his team finished in first place and secured promotion to the Prva NL.
 In 2019, he moved to first division club NK Osijek and signed a professional contract with the club one year later.
 In July 2021, moved to Istra 1961 on loan for the 2021–22 season.
 Beljo was a starter for Istra, appearing in 34 league matches, in which he scored 15 goals.
 After the end of his loan spell, he returned to Osijek, where he scored eight goals in 15 appearances during the first half of the 2022–23 season.